warpem/warp/docs/user_guide/warptools/quick_start_warptools_tilt_series.md

   <figcaption>Per tilt 2D average of apoferritin</figcaption>
 </figure>

+!!! question "Why 4Å per pixel?"
-We wrote particles at 4Å per pixel in this case as the major features of apoferritin are alpha helices which resolve nicely at around 9Å, just above the Nyquist limit of 8Å defined by a 4Å pixel spacing.
+    The major features of apoferritin
+    are alpha helices which resolve nicely at around 9Å.
+9Å is slightly lower than the Nyquist limit of 8Å.

 A particle STAR file will be written to the file specified as `--output_star`.
 In the case of 2D averages, a RELION compatible `optimisation_set` STAR file will be written